rbmarliere/tboox-api/readme.md

 * Destroy an uuid specifiable item from the user collection

 ###### GET /api/collection
-* Receive the index of all items in the user collection
+* Receive the index of all items in the user collection that may be filtered by the GET parameter 'filter'

 ###### POST /api/collection
 * Store a new item in the user collection using the POST parameter 'collection'